gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

 # Example with a user trying to request a role DBA.
 $ tsh login --request-roles=dba
 ```

-#### Check that you see a request message on Slack

-It should look like this: TODO

 #### Approve or deny the request on Slack